TechHireWorkshops/Hosting-Projects/README.md

 #### Add-ons

 We also often need add-ons to help run our database.
-In the picture below, I've deployed a Rails app that uses postgreSQL, which requires the Heroku Postgres add-ons.
-Usually, Heroku will add the neccessary add-ons automatically.
+In the picture below, I've deployed a Rails app that uses PostgreSQL, which requires the Heroku Postgres add-ons.
+Usually, Heroku will add the necessary add-ons automatically.
 These add-ons are by default free, but usually have improved versions that offer higher capacity databases and higher speeds.

 ![](./images/heroku4.png)